-There will be two exams lasting approximately 50 minutes each and a two hour comprehensive ACS Final.
-The ACS exam is a nationally standardized test and will cover material from both Chemistry 277 and Chemistry 372.
+There will be two exams lasting approximately 50 minutes each and a two-hour comprehensive final exam.
 Check the table below for the examination dates.
-All regular exams begin at 11:30 AM.
+All regular exams begin at 10:30 AM.
 The location of your exam will be in Renfrew 112.
 Make-up exams will be given only in cases of serious conflicts.

 Arrangements must be made with me in advance for a make-up exam.
-The makeup final exam must be completed during the alternate exam time.
+The makeup exam must be completed during the alternate exam time.